fcmts/stuckpixel/README.md

 # stuckpixel
 This app tries to revive a stuck pixel by positioning a blinking dot on it.

 Press:
-Arrows to position the dot<lf>
+- Arrows to position the dot
-Space to change background color
+- ace to change background color
-C to display the dot's coordinates
+- to display the dot's coordinates
-<alt>+F4 to exit
+- <alt>+F4 to exit